travis-ci/docs-travis-ci-com/user/reference/trusty.md

 In the build log, relevant software versions (including the available language versions) are shown in the "Build system information" section.

+## Other Ubuntu Linux Build Environments

+You can have a look at the [Ubuntu Linux overview page]() for the different Ubuntu Linux build environments you can use.